ASPARTAME (NUTRASWEET): NO DANGER

 In a recent article by Nancy Markle, allegedly based on talks at the "World Environmental Conference", wild and inaccurate information about aspartame is being spread.
 I have no problem with information dissemination, even when it is wrong, but Ms. Markle has crossed the line.
 The MSF has asked me to look into the allegations raised and report on them.

 1. There is no connection between the MSF and Ms. Markle.
 The MSF has no knowledge of Ms. Markle's professional credentials (none are cited), and a MEDLINE search shows no contributions to the world medical literature by her.
+2. The MSF has/had no connection with the "World Environmental Conference".

 3. Neither the MSF nor myself have any connection with Monsanto (producer of NutraSweet).
 We do not support any of the inflammatory allegations about NutraSweet made at this conference, but neither do we in any way formally endorse or condemn the product.

-5. Repeated studies in peer reviewed journals show no adverse effects of aspartame on seizures (rats, children, adults), weight gain, body temperature, cognitive/behavioral/neuropsychiatric/neurophysiologic function, brain/intestinal/liver hormones or enzymes, brain tumors, cancer, birth defects (rats and humans), Parkinson's disease, allergic responses, blood pressure, carbohydrate and lipid metabolism, etc.
+5. Repeated studies in peer reviewed journals show no adverse effects of aspartame on seizures (rats, children, adults), weight gain, body temperature, cognitive/behavioral/neuropsychiatric/neurophysiologic function, brain/intestinal/liver hormones or enzymes, brain tumors, cancer, birth defects (rats and humans), Parkinson's disease, allergic responses, blood pressure, carbohydrate and lipid metabolism, etc. 6.
+It has not been shown to be dangerous to diabetics in any way.
+7. One small study (which has not been repeated) did find some worsening of depression when depressed patients took large doses of aspartame.
+8. Several small reports have appeared showing that there may be a subset of migraine patients who worsen with aspartame.
+Other studies show no connection in patients who have claimed to have aspartame-related headaches.

 Ms. Markle cites the work of Dr. H.J.
 Roberts.
 I do not know if she is citing Dr. Roberts with or without his knowledge.
 Dr. Roberts is apparently an Australian physician who has 77 citations in MEDLINE.
 He is a prodigious letter writer and most of his citations are letters to the editors.
 He has published a number of case reviews in second and third tier journals, and in addition has produced a few articles on clotting problems and diabetic complications.
 He has produced no original research that I can find on aspartame.

 In summary, this series of allegations by MS. Markle are almost totally without foundation.
 They are rabidly inaccurate and scandalously misinformative.
 I have found no basis for alarm about aspartame, but would recommend (based on one study) those patients who are being treated for depression let their physicians know that they are using aspartame.
 Patients who have a documented, evaluated adverse reaction to aspartame should avoid its use.
-There is no connection between the Multiple Sclerosis Foundation and Ms. Markle or her writings.